liubo2358/scASKcmd/README.md

 # scASKcmd v1.0
 The command line version of the scASK.
 Availability: https://github.com/liubo2358/scASKcmd
-*Note:* In present period, the scASKcmd is only for reproducing the results of the paper.
 Please contact the corresponding author (xfzou AT whu.edu.cn) if you have further questions about scASKcmd.

 # Introduction